Understanding your future expected returns is an important part of your investment plan.

 - Lower your financial independence target number

-All are much preferable to wishing and hoping.
+These are factors you can control when faced with [25] potential low future returns.
+All are preferable to wishing and hoping.

 How accurate are expected returns?

-Expected returns shouldn’t be relied upon as a guaranteed glimpse of the future, as if they were racing tips from a kindly time-traveller.
+Expected returns shouldn’t be relied upon as a guaranteed glimpse of the future, like racing tips from a kindly time-traveller.

 Indeed the first time we posted about expected returns we collated the following forecasts:

-These were long-range, real return estimates but the FCA one in particular was calibrated as a 10-15 year projection for UK investors.
+These were long-range real return estimates.
+The FCA one in particular was calibrated as a 10-15 year projection for UK investors.

 What happened?
 Well, the ten-year annualised real returns were actually: